A Motorcyclist’s Prostate Cancer Advocacy

 “I still go to the shooting range.
 I still go grocery shopping.
 I’m still cooking for my wife.
 Yesterday, I took my motorcycle out.
 I polished the bike.”

-Men with a family history often face a higher risk at a younger age than those without one.
+Men with a family history often face a higher risk of being diagnosed at a younger age than those without one.
 Black men also have a higher risk of developing the disease.

 “Prostate cancer affects men of all walks of life, but it affects them differently,” Dr. Edwin Posadas, Medical Director of the Urologic Oncology Program at Cedars-Sinai, told SurvivorNet in an earlier interview.
 “It’s important to note that the incidence of prostate cancer in African-American men is 60% higher, and they are two to three times more likely to die from the disease.”

-When you go in for screening, your doctor may perform a few key tests.
+When you go in for screening, your doctor may perform a few key tests, including:

-- One common test is the PSA (prostate-specific antigen) blood test, which measures the level of PSA protein in your bloodstream.
+- A PSA (prostate-specific antigen) blood test: This measures the level of PSA protein in your bloodstream.
 While higher-than-normal PSA levels can be a sign of prostate cancer, they can also result from other conditions, such as an enlarged prostate, infection, or inflammation.

-- Your doctor might also perform a digital rectal exam (DRE), where they check the prostate for any unusual lumps or changes in texture.
+- Digital rectal exam (DRE): Doctors check the prostate for any unusual lumps or changes in texture.

 If anything abnormal is found, further tests — such as imaging scans or a biopsy — may be recommended to get a clearer diagnosis.